mikaylaakelly/ReadMeGenerator/Main/utils/ReadMe.md

 ## Description
-This project is using prompts in node.js to create a professional looking ReadMe.
+This project is using prompts in node.js to create a professional looking ReadMe

 ## Table of Contents
 - [Installation](#installation)